MockVerseAI/mockverse-backend/docs/VIDEO_ANALYSIS_SETUP.md

-# Video Analysis Background Job Processing
+# Video Analysis Setup Guide

-This document describes the production-grade video analysis system using BullMQ for background job processing.
+This guide explains how to set up and use the video analysis system in MockVerse.
+The system automatically analyzes interview videos using Google's Gemini AI to provide insights on candidate performance.

 ## Overview

-The video analysis system processes interview videos by:
+The video analysis system processes interview recordings in the background using:
-1. Fetching video from URL
+- **BullMQ** for job queue management
-2. Converting to array buffer
+- **Redis** for queue storage and worker coordination
-3. Uploading to Google Files API
+- **Google Files API** for video upload and management
-4. Analyzing with Google Gemini LLM
+- **Google Gemini** for AI-powered video analysis
-5. Storing results in MongoDB
+- **WebSocket** for real-time notifications

-## Architecture
+### Architecture Flow

 ```
 Interview End → Queue Job → Worker → Google Files API → Gemini Analysis → Database